Swallowfield Park: The gardens

-The gardens were visited and described by John Evelyn, who wrote much about "the delicious and rarest fruits," the "innumerable timber trees in the ground about the seate," the walks and groves of elms, limes, oaks and other trees, the quarters, walks and parterres, nurseries, kitchen garden, two very noble orangeries, and, "above all, the canall and fishponds, the one fed with a white, the other with a black running water," stocked with pike, carp, bream and tench.
+John Evelyn described the gardens as having "the delicious and rarest fruits" and "innumerable timber trees in the ground about the seate" including elms, limes, and oaks.
+He listed the estate's parterres, nurseries, kitchen garden, orangeries, and "the canall and fishponds, the one fed with a white, the other with a black running water" stocked with pike, carp, bream and tench.